Interior Architecture

 Simulation Collaboration

 The purpose of this project simulation is to provide experiential learning and determine the effectiveness of the classroom simulation event as a teaching tool to improve understanding of the needs of older disabled adults or live “events”.
 These yearly simulations address and measure how well basic human needs are met and focuses on providing an environment conducive to individual and family well-being.
-They demonstrate how the built environment contribute to the common good, and a shared moral/ethical culture is transmitted from generation to generation.
+They demonstrate how the built environment contributes to the common good, and a shared moral/ethical culture is transmitted from generation to generation.
 They also demonstrate generational life span and life course development within the eco-systems theory (ecological framework) as the professional focuses on the well-being of individuals and families and the communities in which they live.

 Dismas House and Doors of Hope

 For the Dismas House/Doors of Hope Project, social justice, cultural emphasis and economic diversity were all addressed with the student research referenced CAPSA.
 For the Domestic Violence Center project student project solutions addressed domestic violence, sexual abuse, and rape recovery.
 Student generated research, program booklets discussed how to design support centers and physical environments for women, men, and children impacted by abuse.
-Student process sketches, notes and design analyses discussed how these types of facilities must be designed to not only provide a safe place for victims, but the interior environment must heal its occupants.
+Process sketches, notes and design analyses discussed how these types of facilities must be designed to not only provide a safe place for victims, but the interior environment must heal its occupants.

 Student work noted the importance of support for victims of domestic violence and sexual assault and how to reduce incidents of abuse through prevention education.
-Student solutions also discussed the cognitive changes and interpersonal relationships of women who have suffered from domestic abuse and how cultural, economic and ecological contexts informed their design.
+Solutions also discussed the cognitive changes and interpersonal relationships of women who have suffered from domestic abuse and how cultural, economic and ecological contexts informed their design.
 This project demonstrates how the built environment may contribute to the common good, and a shared moral/ethical culture is transmitted from generation to generation.
 Communities foster a sense of well-being of individuals and families and often turn groups of people into social clusters that resemble extended families.

 CONTACT US